Control Software for StudioLive AI-series Loudspeakers

 Each StudioLive 18sAI also lets you reverse the polarity of the input signal.
 Reversing the polarity can improve the system’s response when low-frequency waveforms from the subwoofer are reinforced or cancelled by waveforms from another subwoofer or from the low-frequency drivers of the full-range loudspeakers.

 In addition to providing remote wireless control over all onboard features, SL Room Control includes muting, solo, and output level for each speaker.
+Coming soon: You will be able to switch the blue front-panel power-status LED on and off for each speaker.

 Optimize Each Speaker for Its Application